networq/website/first-graph.md

 ### 4. Set up dependencies

 The ability to use existing packages is a key functionality of NetworQ.
-For the sake of brevity this example will use a minimal dependency list.
+For the sake of brevity, this example will use a minimal dependency list.
 A real Graph may adopt many packages.

 * Complete as shown: